 • GoldSrc Package

-Once you own the game, it is recommended that you download the GoldSrc Package.
+Once you own the game, it is recommended that you download the game package.
 This contains all of the necessary files you will need to get started.
 Once downloaded, extract the archive somewhere (e.g. C:\Games\GoldSrc Package).
 Depending on which game you want to run, use the specific .bat file to launch the game (i.e Half-Life.bat, Half-Life WON.bat etc).
 Now that we’re able to play the game, we’ll need to make some changes to the in-game settings and create our own custom configuration in order to prepare.

 Settings/Configuration